-All obligatory activities must be approved in the same semester.
-All obligatory attendance are only valid the semester you attend the course.
+The obligatory activity must be approved for you to sit the exam.
+Approved obligatory attendance is only valid the semester you attend the course.

-The exam is a term paper of 10 standard pages.
-Students will have an opportunity to receive commentary on drafts of their papers.
+You will have an opportunity to receive commentary on drafts of your term paper.
 You are supposed to work on the assignment throughout the whole semester.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit assignments in Inspera.

 Use of sources and citation

 The examination text is given in English, and you submit your response in English.